Mechina: International mechinot

-Mechinat Keshet Yehuda specializes in helping religious men ages 17–21 from English speaking countries prepare for the IDF by integrating them into the Israeli student body and providing ulpan (Hebrew classes) and Torah learning in English.
-The program has been successfully helping young men from overseas for over 15 years.
-Most come with little or no Hebrew, without family or friends.
-By the end of the program, they are IDF ready, a high level of Hebrew proficiency and a great network of new friends.
-Keshet even has an adoption program to help the boys feel they have family in Israel too.
+Mechinat Keshet Yehuda specializes in helping religious men, ages 17–21, from English-speaking countries, prepare for the IDF by integrating them into the Israeli student body and providing ulpan (Hebrew classes) and Torah learning.

 College preparatory programs

-Several frameworks operate in Israel to prepare for entrance to institutions of higher (post-secondary) education those students who otherwise lack the necessary academic qualifications.
-These are geared for various populations.
+Several frameworks operate in Israel to prepare students who otherwise lack the necessary academic qualifications for entrance to post-secondary education.

 Academic mechinot

 These are operated by Israeli universities, for students with an Israeli high school education.

 Mechinat olim

 A mechinat olim (מכינת עולים; immigrants' preparatory) is designed specifically for prospective, new, or recent immigrants intending to study in an Israeli institution of higher education.
 The programs are generally conducted for one year, and all courses are taught in Hebrew.
 The program has two basic goals: